Image

 Dose-escalation, Dose-expansion Study of Safety of Azer-cel (PBCAR0191) in Patients with R/r NHL and R/r B-cell ALL

-Study testing safety of Azer-cel for certain blood cancers.
+Safety study of Azer-cel for patients with certain blood cancers.

 Recruiting